-A software ”execution engine” that safely and compatibly executes the byte codes in Java class files on a microprocessor.
+Java Virtual Machine.
+A software execution engine that safely and compatibly runs the byte codes in Java class files on a microprocessor.

 Liquid Crystal Display User Interface.
-A user interface toolkit for interacting with Liquid Crystal Display (LCD) screens in small devices.
-More generally, a shorthand way of referring to the MIDP user interface APIs.
+A user interface toolkit for interacting with liquid crystal display (LCD) screens in small devices.
+More generally, a shorthand way of referring to the MIDP user APIs.

 A way of packaging one or more MIDlets for easy distribution and use.
-Each MIDlet suite contains a Java application descriptor file (
+Each MIDlet suite contains a Java Application Aescriptor file (

 .jar), which contains the class files and resource files for each MIDlet.